Efficient privacy loss accounting for subsampling and random allocation: Numerical Results

 We note that combining the FFT-based and direct convolution methods on the same random variable can result in a tighter bound than either one (Claim \ref{clm:bndComb}). \end{movable}

-\Arxiv{ \paragraph{Numerical stability} We note that in practice, numerical stability affects probabilities close to machine accuracy ($\approx 10^{-15}$ for float64), which can be mitigated by using float128 at the cost of additional computation.
+\Arxiv{ \para{Numerical stability.} We note that in practice, numerical stability affects probabilities close to machine accuracy ($\approx 10^{-15}$ for float64), which can be mitigated by using float128 at the cost of additional computation.
 Since these inaccuracies grow with the number of compositions, this requires careful implementation whenever $\delta \le 10^{-15} / t$.
 To mitigate this effect, we implemented various measures such as using logsf and logcdf to compute the $\beta'$ quantiles, and Kahan summation to reduce the risk of error accumulation. }

-\begin{movable}{mov:MC-comparison}{} \paragraph{Privacy profile:} To emphasize the advantage of our numerical accounting method for the random allocation scheme, we compare it in Figure \ref{\MCfig} to the combined analytic methods in \citep{FS25} (using the tightest bound over all the methods they provide), the Monte Carlo-based estimation of the privacy profile (both mean and high probability bounds), and the lower bound by \citet{CGHLKKMSZ24}, and the numerical accounting of the Poisson sampling scheme.
-The chosen parameters match the ones used by \citet{CGHLKKMSZ24}, corresponding to their experimental setting.\Arxiv{ Results for additional parameter regimes and full experiment details can be found in Appendix \ref{apd:expRes}.}
+\para{Privacy profile.} To emphasize the advantage of our numerical accounting method for the random allocation scheme, we compare it in Figure \ref{fig:delta_comparison_partial} to the combined analytic methods in \citep{FS25} (using the tightest bound over all the methods they provide), the Monte Carlo-based estimation of the privacy profile (both mean and high probability bounds), the lower bound by \citet{CGHLKKMSZ24}, and the numerical accounting of the Poisson sampling scheme.
+The chosen parameters match those used by \citet{CGHLKKMSZ24}, corresponding to their experimental setting.
+Results for additional parameter regimes and full experiment details can be found in Appendix \ref{apd:expRes}.

-Our results are nearly indistinguishable from the lower bound, closely match the expected MC-based estimation in the regime where it is statistically stable, is tighter than the MC-based high-probability bound for our simulation setting, and are significantly tighter than the analytical bounds.
+Our results are nearly indistinguishable from the lower bound, closely match the expected MC-based estimation in the regime where it is statistically stable, are tighter than the MC-based high-probability bound for our simulation setting, and are significantly tighter than the analytical bounds.
 We also note that the privacy profile of the random allocation scheme is lower than that of Poisson for nearly the entire range.
-This is the case for nearly all parameter regimes, except for when $\eps \ll 1$ as depicted in Figure \ref{fig:no-domination}, matching the theoretical limit $\eps \rightarrow 0$ proven by \citet{CGHLKKMSZ24}. \end{movable}
+This is the case for nearly all parameter regimes (Fig. \ref{fig:param_scan}), except when $\eps \ll 1$ as depicted in Figure \ref{fig:no-domination}, matching the asymptotic analysis by \citet{DO26} for $\sigma \rightarrow 0$ and $\sigma \rightarrow \infty$, and the theoretical limits $\eps \rightarrow 0$ and $\eps \rightarrow \infty$ proven by \citet{CGHLKKMSZ24}.